duffyjp/duffy/README.md

 ## CPU Detection:
-* Linux and Mac only for now, each method returns 1 on unsupported hosts.
+* Linux and Mac only for now, numeric methods return 1 on unsupported hosts.
+* `virtual?` detects if the system is hypervisor guest.
+Will return false if unable to determine.
 * Example results for my dual core i5 with hyperthreading.

 Method    |   Result